 Did you know the Surface Pro 6 isn’t the newest Surface on the block?
 Read our review of the Microsoft Surface Pro X, Microsoft’s most recent Surface release.

 When the Surface Pro 6 was released in October 2018, it completely skipped number 5, which made us think that Microsoft had a major overhaul in the works for the Surface Pro 6.
 At the very least, we were expecting one or two of the updates or changes we’ve been asking from Microsoft since the Surface Pro 4’s 2015 debut.

-When the Surface Pro 2017 was released without a number, Microsoft said there would be no ‘Surface Pro 5.’
-Why?
-Well, apparently the Surface Pro 5 would only exist when it brought enough of an experiential change to the product line to deserve the number in the title.
+That’s because when the Surface Pro 2017 didn’t get a number, Microsoft insisted that a ‘Surface Pro 5’ would only happen if it brought enough of an experiential change to the product line worthy of the number in the name.

 Here is the Surface Pro 6 configuration sent to TechRadar for review:

 CPU: 1.6GHz Intel Core i5-8250U (quad-core, 6MB cache, up to 3.4GHz boost)

 RAM: 8GB DDR3